AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include img.html src: "step10.png", alt: "Fully styled desktop version of the navbar" %}
+{% include img.html src: "step10.png", alt: "Fully styled desktop version of the navbar, with links positioned in a horizontal layout towards the right-hand side." %}

 We're officially done!
 But you may be wondering if there's room for customization—there sure is!